-- Designed a neuromuscular lab module with the model organism elegans to demonstrate the effects of aging on motility and neurotransmission at the skeletal muscle.
+- Designed a neuromuscular lab module with the model organism elegans to demonstrate the effects of aging on the cell and molecular mechanisms that coordinate motility and neurotransmission at the skeletal muscle.

 - Assisted Dr. Nikol Piskuric with the design of a laboratory module on the neurophysiology of young and aged crickets

-OUTCOMES: The inaugural offering of the course will occur in January 2017.
-The design of the course has allowed for collaboration between faculty of various disciplines.
+OUTCOMES: The inaugural offering of the course occurred during Winter 2017.
+The design of the course has allowed for collaboration between faculty and staff of various disciplines.
 It is anticipated that undergraduate students will therefore obtain an interdisciplinary perspective on health and aging in this course.

-- Redesigned the Health and Disease course such that students can attain a more relevant understanding of the aetiology, epidemiology, pathophysiology and treatment of various human diseases.
+- Redesigned the Health and Disease course such that students can attain a more relevant and integrated understanding of the aetiology, epidemiology, pathophysiology and treatment of various human diseases.

-- Designed and implemented biweekly tutorials focused on the process of drug development and distribution which is simultaneously utilized to help students investigate the various professions that are involved in the process.
-Each tutorial section develops a Global Medicine Impact Wikipage in which they are highlighting the drug development and distribution of an effected pharmacological therapeutic
+- Designed and implemented biweekly tutorials focused on the process of drug development and distribution which is simultaneously utilized to help students investigate the various professions that are involved in these processes.

-- Using case-studies, students were also introduced to the process of designing targeted disease therapeutics with the goal of minimizing side effects.
+- Using case-studies, students are also introduced to the process of designing targeted disease therapeutics with the goal of minimizing side effects.

-OUTCOMES: All modules are very well received by LifeSci3A03 students.
-The course re-design allowed for the collaborative instruction of a Medicinal Chemist guest lecturers from Dr. Gunning’s Group at UofT, with focus on rational drug design and therapeutics targeting specific diseases (LifeSci3A03Lecture16Module3_GuestLectureGleevec_Nov12_2015).
+OUTCOMES: All modules are very well received by students in this course.
+The course re-design allowed for the collaborative instruction of Medicinal Chemist guest lecturers from Dr. Gunning’s Group at UofT, with focus on rational drug design and therapeutics targeting specific diseases.
+The invited guest lecturer from Glaxo-Smith Kline provided students with a perspective of alternate career paths in science, while also teaching the process of drug patenting, marketing and distribution.
 As a long-term outcome, I can anticipate that if a large enough repository of modules are created, this course can possibly be offered as an online course in the Summer to facilitate distance education which could be a possible additional source of revenue for the McMaster University Faculty of Science.